airmind/CentralDoc/supportedPlatforms.md

 sudo usermod -a -G dialout $USER
 ```

+* Reboot your computer to make sure commands take effect.

 ###### Installation

 * Create folder 'MindCentral' under your home folder and copy downloaded MindCentral binary file into it.